lumiria/DeepCopy.Expression/README.md

 ## Performance
 This is a benchmark of [TestObject](https://github.com/lumiria/DeepCopy.Expression/blob/master/tests/DeepCopy.Test/TestObject.cs)'s deep clone.
-Except for the first time, it is almost the same speed as the code specially impremented.
+The performance of the library is comparable to the code that is specially implemented for deep copying.
+The library uses caching to avoid generating expression trees every time.
+The first time you clone an object, it may take longer than subsequent times.

 |                           Method |        Mean |      Error |     StdDev | Ratio |    Gen 0 |
 |--------------------------------- |------------:|-----------:|-----------:|------:|---------:|